jerojero/django-keycloak-sample/README.md

 ## This example
 In this django example we need users with the roles `normaluser`, `moderator` and `administrator`.
 These roles will make the paragraphs in `test` be different for different kinds of users.
 Use keycloak to manage roles.

+These roles are configured, for this example, to be on realm-level.
+But it is also possible to access the client-level roles if necessary.
+The modifications to the package could incorporate that.